Types of payments accepted at UW-Madison.

 All Scholarship checks should be mailed or delivered to the Bursar’s Office.

-Internal Scholarships (from UW-Madison departments) will be automatically applied to the student’s tuition account as they are submitted to the Bursar’s Office.
+Internal Scholarships (from UW-Madison departments) will be automatically applied to the student’s account as they are submitted to the Bursar’s Office.
 If you were awarded this type of scholarship and it has not disbursed to your account, contact the department that awarded the scholarship.
 UW-Madison departments submit scholarship payments through the Bursar’s Office secure website.

-- Scholarships will be disbursed to student tuition accounts according to the organization’s instructions.
+- Scholarships will be disbursed to student accounts according to the organization’s instructions.
 For example, if the organization indicates that the scholarship is for the full academic year, the scholarship funds will be split evenly between the Fall and Spring semesters.

 Private loan checks are typically made payable to both the student and to UW-Madison.
 If a check requires a student endorsement, the Bursar’s office will contact the student via email.
 Checks must be made payable in US Dollars.

 For more information on the Private Loan application process, visit the Office of Student Financial Aid.

 Scholarship organizations can submit ACH/Wire Scholarship Awards for students.